Contact Us Today (424) 372-3112

 Prior laws did offer some limited opportunities for diversion for certain types of cases, like those dealing with drug addiction or mental health, but many charges were not eligible.

+Furthermore, other defendants were not eligible for diversion if they had prior arrests or convictions.
 Normally, the relevant prosecuting agency is responsible for determining eligibility for diversion, and the judge will not even allow it unless there is an agreement that it is appropriate.

 This type of diversion provides more benefits than other similar programs because a defendant is not required to plead guilty in advance.
+This includes those charged with misdemeanor drunk driving (DUI) under Vehicle Code 23152 VC.

 For more information about Assembly Bill 3234, our Los Angeles criminal defense lawyers are providing an overview below.

-AB 3234 Allows Judge's Discretion to Grant Diversion
+Judges' Discretion to Grant Diversion

 Under this statute, a judge could offer a defendant diversion, and if accepted, they can continue the case for up to two years.
 During this time, the defendant is required to follow the terms and conditions set by the judge.

-During this period of continuance, the is required to follow the terms and conditions set by the judge.
+During this period of continuance, the defendant is required to follow the terms and conditions set by the judge.

 The criminal court judge will determine terms and conditions, which will normally include programs that are relevant to the circumstances and the criminal record of the defendant, such as:

-• drug or alcohol treatment program,
+• Drug or alcohol treatment program,

-• anger management classes,
+• Anger management classes,

-• community service,
+• Community service,

-• a combination of other programs specifically designed for the defendant.
+• A combination of other programs specifically designed for the defendant.

 It should be noted, however, that in all misdemeanor cases, a defendant will be required to pay full victim restitution for any losses and follow the terms of any protective orders that were issued.